SWFullPotential/potter_api_052620/README.md

 ## Installation

-Please clone or download repository before running program by clicking the green button in the upper right corner.
+Fork and clone repository for use.

 ## Usage